Haleakalā Observatory

 The Haleakalā Observatory, also known as the Haleakalā High Altitude Observatory Site, is Hawaii's first astronomical research observatory.
 It is located on the island of Maui and is owned by the Institute for Astronomy of the University of Hawaiʻi, which operates some of the facilities on the site and leases portions to other organizations.
 Tenants include the Air Force Research Laboratory (AFRL) and the Las Cumbres Observatory Global Telescope Network (LCOGTN).
 At over 3050 m in elevation, the summit of Haleakalā is above one third of the Earth's troposphere and has excellent astronomical seeing conditions.
+Under very clear conditions, the complex is visible from Makakilo on the island of Oahu, over 200km away.

 Facilities

 Mees Solar Observatory

 The Mees Solar Observatory (MSO) is named after Kenneth Mees and dedicated in 1964.
 It consists of one dome with multiple instruments sharing a common mount.

 Pan-STARRS

 The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) is a pair of telescopes plus a computing facility that surveys the sky on a continual basis, providing accurate astrometry and photometry of detected objects.
 By detecting any differences from previous observations of the same areas of the sky, it has discovered over 5,700 new asteroids, comets, variable stars and other celestial objects.
 Currently, the 1.8 m PS1 telescope is in operation and the PS2 is in its commissioning phase.